MahdiFahmideh/MLSAC/README.md

 Installation: The technologies used for the implementation of the prototype are Microsoft .Net Framework 2015, C# programming language, and Microsoft Access Database.
 To edit the source code or execute the prototype system these technologies need to be installed.

-Usage: We have provided a case study scenario (file name Using MLSAC - Case study 1.pdf in the root directory) showing interactive forms of MLSAC prototype system to create and maintain a reengineernig method.
+Usage: We have provided a case study scenario (file name Using MLSAC - Case study 1.pdf in the root directory) showing interactive forms of MLSAC prototype system to create and maintain a reengineering method.
 In the case of a need to get access source code and modify it, it is needed to unzip files "WindowsFormsApplication1.7z" and ".vs.7z" on the computer.

 License: MLSAC project is open source.
 Method engineers and software teams can download and improve MLSAC system.